Chrome4/Mock-Shoe-Website/README.md

 ## Technologies Used

-HTML5, CSS3 and JavaScript.
+HTML5, CSS3, Bootstrap and JavaScript.
 Also, I used multiple free programs online for my "products" manipulation.

 ## Getting Started